 A special cellulose-based hydrogel called Polyter ® claims it can absorb up to 500 times its initial weight in water.

 Special polymers developed in laboratories reach ratios of up to 1,500!
-Such a capacity to retain water explains why they’re usually used in minute (small) amounts in agricultural applications, sometimes only a couple pounds or kg for an entire field.
+Such a capacity to retain water explains why they’re usually used in small amounts in agricultural applications.
+Usually, only a couple pounds or kg is enough for an entire field.

-Theoretically, it should be possible to design water-absorbing polymers in such a way as to make it possible to never need to irrigate at all, provided there’s at least one day of natural rainfall in the year.
-All the water on that single day of rainfall could be absorbed by the hydrogel embedded in the soil, and released as time passes to the plants around it.
+Theoretically, it should be possible to design water-absorbing polymers in such a way as to make it possible to never need to irrigate at all.
+All that’s needed is at least one day of natural rainfall in the year.
+All the water on that single day of rainfall could be absorbed by the hydrogel embedded in the soil.
+As time passes, it would slowly be released to the plants around it.